 The 2026 airport lounge access landscape is the most restrictive it has been in a decade.
-Capital One Venture X lost free guest access and free authorized user lounge access on 1 February.
-Amex Centurion Lounges restrict guests to same-flight travel from July 2026.
+Capital One Venture X lost free guest access and free authorized-user lounge access on 1 February.
+Amex Centurion Lounges restrict guests to same-flight travel from 8 July 2026.
 Both moves reflect overcrowding-driven tightening across every major issuer.
-The structural question for travellers in 2026 is no longer 'which card gets me into the most lounges' — it's 'which card gets my travel companions into the lounge, at airports I actually use, on the days I'm there.'
+The structural question for travellers in 2026 is no longer "which card gets me into the most lounges" — it's "which card gets my travel companions into the lounge, at airports I actually use, on the days I'm there."

 A note on this article: Lounge access policies, eligibility rules, and network coverage change frequently.
-All details below reflect 2026 policies as of May 2026.
+All details below reflect 2026 policies verified as of July 2026 against official issuer terms.
 Verify current rules with each issuer before relying on access for a specific trip.

 Four major lounge networks dominate the US credit-card lounge ecosystem in 2026, plus several airline-specific options accessible via credit cards.

 Capital One Lounges and Landings — Capital One's own network plus the smaller "Landing" food-and-beverage concept.
-Currently operates at Dallas Fort Worth, Denver, Washington Dulles, Las Vegas, plus Landings at LaGuardia.
-New York JFK and additional locations scheduled for 2026 openings.
+Currently operates at Dallas Fort Worth, Denver, Washington Dulles, Las Vegas, plus a Landing at Reagan National (DCA) and LaGuardia (LGA).
+New York JFK and additional locations are scheduled for 2026 openings.
 Accessible via Capital One Venture X primary cardholders (no longer authorized users since 1 February 2026 unless they pay the $125 lounge access fee).

-Priority Pass — the third-party network covering approximately 1,400 lounges globally, plus a smaller number of restaurant and shower facilities.
-Accessible via enrollment from multiple credit cards including Amex Platinum, Chase Sapphire Reserve, Capital One Venture X, Citi Strata Elite, Hilton Aspire, and several others.
+Priority Pass — the third-party network covering around 1,400 lounges globally, plus a smaller number of restaurant and shower facilities.
+Accessible via enrolment from multiple credit cards including Amex Platinum, Chase Sapphire Reserve, Capital One Venture X, Citi Strata Elite, Hilton Aspire, and several others.
 Network coverage is broader but lounge quality is significantly more variable than the issuer-specific networks.
+The Priority Pass lounge finder shows exactly which lounges each airport has.

 Delta Sky Club — 10 visits per year for Amex Platinum cardholders when flying Delta same-day, unlimited for cardholders spending $75,000+ annually on the card.